-Wild Yezo Sika Deer in Notsuke Peninsula!
+Wild Yezo Sika Deer on the Notsuke Peninsula!

 The Yezo sika deer, which belong to the Cervidae family, is one of many subspecies of the sika deer (the Japanese deer), mainly living in the grasslands of Hokkaido.
 Its body is bigger than that of the Japanese deer; It is approximately 1.5 meters long and 1.1 meters high.
 As you can see in this video, the Yezo sika deer has large antlers, which are shed between April and May every year.